Tatarotus/tlt/architecture/spec.md

 ### Hybrid mapping

-Kanban color labels stay lightweight and visual.
-They may suggest a time category, but they do not replace explicit hierarchical categories.
+Kanban color labels may later suggest `tl` categories, but this is a follow-up concern rather than a blocker for starting and stopping timers from cards.

 ### Rules